alexander-t1bb1ts/VMVPN/README.md

 <p>
 <img src="https://i.postimg.cc/rsWYGfVV/Screenshot-2023-11-15-003351.png"/>
-Once you enter your credentials previously established for protonVPN you can sign right into the actual application.
+Once you enter your credentials previously established for your own protonVPN you can sign right into the actual application.
 </p>
 <br />